 Relief after the mask mandate was lifted

 Then, on April 18, 2022, the federal mask mandate for public transportation was lifted.
-(At least for now—the controversy over mask mandates is ongoing, especially with new COVID variants surfacing.)
 I felt an immediate sense of relief.
 I wasn’t against wearing masks, but now that the mandatory mask mandate is lifted, I am happy to take mine off.
 Personally, I’m not terribly worried about my health when going maskless.
 I’m in my early 30s and healthy.
 And the air on the plane is actually pretty clean.
 Also, despite being fully vaccinated and wearing a mask all the time, I still got COVID-19 in January of 2022.
 It wasn’t fun—I’ve never felt so exhausted in my life!—but I recovered well, and now I feel extra protected from the virus because I have antibodies from the vaccines and naturally.